 Cash compensation.
-The compensation policy for board service remained the same in 2021, except for the 10% fee reduction taken by the Board in 2020.
-Our non-employee directors received annual cash compensation of \$60,000 in 2021 for their services on the Board.
-In addition, the Chair of the Board received a cash retainer of \$50,000; the Chair of the Audit Committee received a cash retainer of \$40,000, the Chair of the Finance and Capital Markets Committee received a cash retainer of \$40,000 and the Chair of the Nominating and Corporate Governance Committee and Chair of the Compensation Committee each received a cash retainer of \$20,000.
+The compensation policy for board service remained the same in 2022.
+Our nonemployee directors received annual cash compensation of \$60,000 in 2022 for their services on the Board.
+In addition, the Chair of the Board received additional cash compensation of \$50,000; the Chair of the Audit Committee received additional cash compensation of \$40,000, the Chair of the Finance and Capital Markets Committee received additional cash compensation of \$40,000 and the Chair of the Nominating and Corporate Governance Committee and Chair of the Compensation Committee each received additional cash compensation of \$20,000.
 All payments are made in arrears.
 If requested, all director expenses incurred in attending the Board of Directors or committee meetings are reimbursed by the Company.
-Mr. Bacon, the Company's President and Chief Executive Officer, does not receive compensation for serving as a member of the Board of Directors.
+Mr. Bacon, the Company's former President and Chief Executive Officer, did not receive compensation for serving as a member of the Board of Directors in 2022.

 Equity compensation.
 Our non-employee directors are eligible to receive equity-based awards as compensation for their services as directors.
-Historically, our non-employee directors were typically granted 3,200 RSUs on January 1 each year (pro-rated for partial year service).
+Historically, our non-employee directors were typically granted 3,200 restricted stock units ("RSUs") on January 1 each year (pro-rated for partial year service).
 These RSUs are subject to service-based vesting conditions and vest in equal annual installments on each of the first three successive anniversaries of the grant date.
 New non-employee director's RSUs awards are prorated based on the date the director is either elected or appointed to the board.
 In lieu of a grant of a fixed number of shares of RSUs, beginning in January 2022, each of our nonemployee directors received equity-based awards as compensation for their services as directors in the form of RSU grants based on a value of \$75,000 worth of our common stock.
-These RSUs are subject to service based vesting that vest on a one-year cliff from the date of grant.
+These RSUs are subject to service-based vesting that vest on a one-year cliff from the date of grant.